A gas tanker waits near the Strait of Hormuz, which is to reopen under the terms of a US-Iran ceasefire. Reuters

 Oil prices plunged on Wednesday after US President Donald Trump announced a two-week pause in strikes on Iranian energy and civil infrastructure and Iran agreed to open the Strait of Hormuz.

-In a post on Truth Social, Mr Trump said that after talks with Pakistan, he had agreed to "suspend the bombing and attack of Iran for a period of two weeks", subject to Tehran immediately opening the Strait of Hormuz.
+In a post on Truth Social, Mr Trump said on Wednesday that he had agreed to “suspend the bombing and attack of Iran for a period of two weeks”, subject to Tehran immediately opening the strait.

 Crude prices have swung wildly in the past few weeks, gaining almost 60 per cent – the biggest monthly gain on record – in headline-driven trading.

-Hours ahead of announcing the two-week pause in bombing, the US President threatened Iran that Washington is willing to obliterate Iran's power plants and bridges if there were no deal.
+Hours ahead of announcing the two-week pause in bombing, Mr Trump said the US was willing to obliterate Iran's power plants and bridges if there was no deal.

-Iranian officials had warned of – and carried out – retaliatory attacks on American interests in the region.
-Tehran has been attacking its neighbours in the Gulf, hitting civilian and energy infrastructure including oil and gasfields, industrial and petrochemical plants, as well as refineries.
+Iranian officials had warned of – and carried out – attacks on American interests in the region.
+Tehran has been attacking its neighbours in the Gulf, hitting civilian and energy infrastructure, including oil and gas fields, industrial and petrochemical plants, as well as refineries.

 Dramatic de-escalation

-With disruptions of energy flows from the Strait of Hormuz and the rising cost of fuel, inflation is on the rise.
-Several Asian economies have already been forced to ration energy consumption.
+With disruptions of energy flows from the Strait and the rising cost of fuel, inflation has been on the rise.
+Several Asian economies have rationed energy consumption.

-The International Monetary Fund and the World Bank have warned of serious consequences for the global economy if the war continues for a prolonged period.
+The International Monetary Fund and the World Bank had warned of serious consequences for the global economy if the war continued for a prolonged period.

-Market participants include Global energy consultancy FGE NexantECA expected oil to surge to $150 or $200 a barrel in absence of a solution to open the Strait of Hormuz.
+Market participants, including global energy consultancy FGE NexantECA, expected oil to surge to $150 or $200 a barrel in the absence of a solution to open the strait.

-The US has yet to elaborate what is included in the 10-point plan and if Iran will continue to exert control over the strait.
+The US has yet to elaborate on what is included in the 10-point plan and whether Iran will continue to exert control over the strait.

 “Almost all of the various points of past contention have been agreed to between the United States and Iran, but a two-week period will allow the agreement to be finalised and consummated,” he said.